 “I mean to say…Miller, is it?…you misunderstand me.
 I haven’t come here expecting to be given a room.
-I’m only waiting.”
+I am only waiting.”

-Miller puffed out air in exasperation, left his station behind the roll-top and confronted Mulhall, indicating this and that with jabs of his pocket watch.
+Miller puffed air through cheeks in exasperation, left his station behind the desk and confronted Mulhall, indicating this and that with jabs of his pocket watch.

 “Did I say, or did I say, we don’t allow no one to loiter in the lobby?”

 Mulhall hated consigning his fiancée to this callous ditch of Miller’s.
 He hadn’t even named her.
-He assumed an expression of great anxiety, that of a tender heart shocked by lack of decent feeling—yes, that explained it—into a reaction somewhat tardy.
+He assumed an expression of great anxiety, that of the tender heart shocked by a lack of decent feeling—yes, that explained it—into a reaction somewhat tardy.
 He wrung his hands.

 “Lookee,” Miller said.

 Someone was bouncing down the short flight of steps from the first floor landing to the lobby.
-The two men heard muffled thuds and the warning bleat of a floorboard soon to give way.
+They heard muffled thuds and the warning bleat of a floor-board soon to give way.

 “Turtledove!
 You’re here!”

-Withering humidity had raised the young woman’s dark hair into a drifting cloud.
+Her dark hair by withering humidity was raised into a drifting cloud.
 Her face was pale, her nose shiny, her arms mosquito-bitten.
-Her feet were bare and she wore a navy sleeveless frock.
+Her feet were bare and she wore a sleeveless frock.

-She cocked her head.
+The girl cocked her head.
 “I’m talking to you, Mr. Miller.
 You’re a man.
 See how it happens?”
-She reached out and tugged at Mulhall’s sleeve.
+She tugged at Mulhall’s sleeve.
 “Let’s go upstairs, Alfred.
 Mr. Miller wants to shut up for the night.”

 “Hold on,” Miller said.
 “You, mister.”

 Mulhall was bemused.
-The woman might be some sort of confidence artist; she might be helping, but she had placed him in an awkward position.
+She might be some sort of confidence artist; she might be a clumsy Samaritan, but she had placed him in an awkward position.

-“We don’t tolerate no immoral doings under our roof,” said Miller.
+“We don’t tolerate no immoral doings under our roof.”